 When we left the U.S. in January, we kind of wondered how well we did in the packing department.
 We thought we had done a pretty decent job, but we still had our doubts.
 Did we pack too much extra crap?
 Not enough?
 Did we forget something critical?

 We did a ‘practice pack’ about six weeks before leaving on our trip, which turned out to be hugely important.
 It left ample time for everything to not fit in my original pack, for my ensuing panic attack, and for us to purchase a more appropriate bag.
-Now that we’re back in the U.S., just over 11 months later, let’s revisit the topic of packing:
+Now that we’re back in the U.S. a year later, let’s revisit the topic of packing:

 - We each carried one larger pack (40 L and 50 L) and one small day pack.